 What is Roofing Underlayment, and Why is it Needed?

 Your roof protects your home from the elements.
 Pretty basic stuff, right?
 Less obvious are the parts that go into the whole roof system.
-Maybe you’ve never heard of roofing underlayment.
-It’s doing a lot of work for you every day.
+You may never have heard of roofing underlayment, but it’s doing a lot of work for you every day.

 What is Roofing Underlayment?